Pete Sessions: Connection to Ukraine influence investigation

 On October 10, 2019, the Texas Tribune, among other news outlets, reported that Sessions was identifiable as "Congressman-1" in an indictment by the Southern District of New York charging Lev Parnas and Igor Fruman with illegal campaign contributions aimed at removing former U.S. Ambassador to Ukraine Marie L. Yovanovitch.
 In 2018, after meeting with Parnas and Fruman, Sessions authored a letter in his capacity as House Rules Committee chair calling for Yovanovitch's removal.
 On October 15, The Washington Post reported that the grand jury investigating the matter had issued subpoenas to Sessions, with which his spokesperson said he would cooperate.
 Sessions denied that he took any action as a result of his meetings with Parnas and Fruman.

 Personal life

 In February 1984, Sessions married Juanita "Nete" Diaz; the couple had two sons.
 In August 2011, they divorced after 27 years of marriage.
-In August 2012, Sessions married Karen Diebel, a 2010 congressional candidate in Florida and a Trump Administration appointee to the Millennium Challenge Corporation.
+In August 2012, Sessions married Karen Diebel, a 2010 congressional candidate in Florida and a first Trump administration appointee to the Millennium Challenge Corporation.

+Sessions is descended from Richard Sessions, who owned 96 slaves in Chicot County, Arkansas.
+Richard's land was valued at $75,000 and with inflation his personal wealth was around $113 million.
+His house was raided during the American Civil War and was financially unsuccessful after the war.

 Pete Sessions is not related to former Senator and Attorney General Jeff Sessions.